14th December, 2018

 Unless you’re being dropped in the middle of the Amazon on a survival mission, it’s unlikely that you will need a GPS device and a paracord, however there are some essential items that will certainly help you to survive from a comfort perspective.

-We asked a handful of our customers on 2018 tours, what items they couldn’t live without on holiday.
+We asked our customers what items they couldn’t live without on holiday.
 Here are the top choices:

 1. Travel plug / adapter

 Obvious, but essential.
 Whether you need to charge a phone, use an electric razor or plug in your own hairdryer, you will need to adapt your device to work with the local power supply.
 Many countries differ in terms of their plug types, so make sure you research and buy the right one.
 Our destination pages list the correct plug type for that particular destination.

 Again, an obvious one, but incredibly useful if you’re out on long excursions and are using your device a lot for photography, videography and communication.
 You can charge the portable charger overnight at the hotel and then take it with you, to give your device an extra power boost should it be running low on juice that day.